Virgin of Montserrat: Description

-The 95-cm (38-inch) statue shows evidence of Byzantine conventional and stylized form, and is painted in polychrome.
+The 95-cm (38-inch) wooden statue shows evidence of Byzantine conventional and stylized form, and is painted in polychrome.
 The reliquary statue of Sainte-Foy in Conques (southern France) may have been a model.
 The art-historical designation for this type of pose is called "Throne of Wisdom".
 The body is thin, the face elongated.
 She holds an orb of the earth in her right hand.
 The Child's hand is raised in a formalized and traditional Eastern blessing.

 In 2001, renovators working for the government observed that the black hands and face of La Moreneta had over the centuries undergone a change in colour.
 They attribute the change—from a lighter tone to black—either to prolonged exposure to candle smoke or a chemical reaction caused by a varnish used as a paint sealant.
 The statue was repainted black by successive generations of restorers.
-A series of tests, including X-rays, revealed the statue's original colour and also showed that the last repainting took place at the turn of the 18th century.
+A series of tests, including X-rays, revealed the statue's original colour and also showed that the last repainting took place at the turn of the 19th century.

 Veneration

-After making a pilgrimage to Our Lady of Montserrat around 1203, Peter Nolasco went to Barcelona where he began to practice various works of charity.
+After making a pilgrimage to Our Lady of Montserrat around 1203, Peter Nolasco went to Barcelona where he began to practise various works of charity.
 Nolasco became concerned with the plight of Christians captured in Moorish raids and decided to establish the Merecedarians, a religious order to succor these unfortunates.

 Upon his recovery from battle wounds, Ignatius of Loyola visited the Benedictine monastery of Montserrat (on 25 March 1522), where he laid down his military accoutrements before the image.
 He then led a period of asceticism before later founding the Society of Jesus.

 The hymn to the Virgin of Montserrat, known as "el Virolai" and sung at noon each day by the Escolania de Montserrat boys' choir, begins with the words: "Rosa d’abril, Morena de la serra..."
 (Rose of April, dark-skinned lady of the mountain...).
 Therefore, this virgin is sometimes also known as the "Rosa d'abril".
 Her feast is kept on April 27.